 Workflow is about scaling culture, and culture is about people.
 Whenever it comes time to build a process around a set of people, identify all of the stakeholders in that workflow.
-For example, if you’re trying to build a workflow between product management, software development, and support, ensure you have one representative from each organization in the meeting.
+For example, if you’re trying to build a workflow that’ll be used by product management, software development, and support, make sure you have one representative from each role in the meeting.

-Keep the workflow simple
+Keep your JIRA workflow simple

 Make every transition count

-Helping people work together more efficiently is my favorite thing about developing workflows inside of JIRA.
-Always listen to your customers, have empathy, and help them understand why what they’re doing might be inefficient – and how new ways of working can help them scale.
+I said in the beginning that workflow is a fundamental aspect of succeeding with JIRA.
+Listen to your customers, have empathy, and help them understand why what they’re doing might be inefficient – and how new ways of working can help them scale.
 When people work well together they have more fun and get more done.
 Who doesn’t want to be a part of that?

 In my next article, we’ll see how JIRA workflows help your team visualize data.
 I’ll show you five steps to configure your workflows so you can put all these ideas into practice.
 See you there!